Coronavirus Deaths Spike Abroad As New York City Becomes U.S. Virus Epicenter

 New York City is now in dire straits, with more than 7,500 confirmed cases in the city alone as of late Friday, according to the city's Department of Health.
 As of last week, the entire state had confirmed fewer than 800 cases.

-"I hate to say this, but it's true: we are now the epicenter of this crisis," New York City Mayor Bill DeBlasio said in a press conference Friday.
+"I hate to say this, but it's true: We are now the epicenter of this crisis," New York City Mayor Bill DeBlasio said in a press conference Friday.
 At the time of the press conference, the city had confirmed just over 5,000 cases.

 Earlier this week, New York City University ordered its students to completely move out of university housing by Sunday to make dorm beds available in the likely case of a hospital bed shortage.